zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_REDIRECTION.md

 ## 8 Conclusion

-We shown in this tutorial how the traffic redirection can be configured in the OAI with the help of policy configuration at PCF.
+We shown in this tutorial how the traffic redirection can be configured in the OAI CN with the help of policy configuration at PCF.
 We have used VPP-UPF for validation of this feature.
 We have verified the URL based redirection in this tutorial.
 Other types of redirection, e.g. server address type `ipv4/ipv6/SIP URI` are not currently supported in VPP-UPF.